SunkaraboinaPraveenKumar/SunkaraboinaPraveenKumar/README.md

 I am a **Computer Science Engineering student at JNTU Hyderabad** with a passion for full-stack development, machine learning, and building AI-powered applications.
 I love solving problems, developing new projects, and continuously learning new technologies.

-- 🔭 I’m currently working on **React projects and AI applications**.
+- 🔭 I’m currently working on **React and Next.js projects and AI applications**.
-- 🌱 I’m learning more about **Machine Learning, Next.js, and Cloud Services, Agentic AI, Deep Learning, NLP, RAG(Retrieval Augumented Generation) Applications**.
+- 🌱 I’m learning more about **Machine Learning, Next.js, Agentic AI(Primarily in Langgraph), Deep Learning, NLP, RAG(Retrieval Augumented Generation) Applications**.
-- 💬 Ask me about **React, GenAI Applcations, Firebase, Tailwind CSS, and PostgreSQL, ML, DL, NLP, RAG**.
+- 💬 Ask me about **React, GenAI Applcations, Firebase, Tailwind CSS, and PostgreSQL, ML, DL, NLP, RAG, Next.js, Node.js**.
 - 📫 How to reach me: [sunkaraboinap@gmail.com](mailto:sunkaraboinap@gmail.com)
-- ⚡ Fun fact: I’ve solved **1000+ problems** on LeetCode and **200+ problems** on GeeksforGeeks!
+- ⚡ Fun fact: I’ve solved **1500+ problems** on LeetCode and **500+ problems** on GeeksforGeeks!

 ---